benjamincudi/RNg/README.md

 * Configuration
 > jQuery inclusion is commented out from both the Gemfile and application.js
+> Ensure that any changes in Vagrant/provisioning or database.yml are kept in sync with each other

 * Database creation
+> This is automated with vagrant on first-time provisioning

 * Database initialization
+> This is also automated on provisioning.
+Simply re-provision if you need to run `rake db:migrate` again.

 * How to run the test suite